Got a Blocked Septic Tank?

 - Septic Tank Inspections

-After collecting the sludge and wastewater from your septic tank, we offer high-pressure water jetting services to ensure your tank is left in a clean condition.
-We also offer septic tank CCTV surveys and a service to pinpoint any issues or problems that may need remedial attention.
+After collecting the sludge and wastewater from your septic tank, we offer high-pressure water jetting to ensure your tank is left in a clean condition.
+We also offer septic tank CCTV surveys and a service to pinpoint any concerns or problems that may need remedying.

-A service includes a full clean, jet washing and advice on septic tank repairs, and can be carried out alongside septic tank emptying services.
+A service includes a complete clean, jet washing and advice on septic tank repairs, and can be carried out alongside septic tank emptying services.

 After the CCTV survey, service or septic tank emptying procedure has been carried out, KD Drainage will offer a solution to any problems at a competitive rate.